Profile information

 Description

 We are Alex and Carven.
 We spent many years on the road learning from projects all around the world and have finally found our own sweet corner in southern Galicia.
 Alex is Galician from Vigo and Carven is from Sydney, Australia- we lived here and there and would consider ourselves to be open minded people and flexible people.
-There's also a small baby, she's 4.5 months old and takes a lot of time and energy.
+We also have a toddler who takes a lot of energy.

 Language practice